Migraine Research Studies

 If you choose to participate in this study, you would be asked to:

 - Complete an MRI during a one-sided migraine attack prior to taking pain relievers

 - Complete a second MRI between attacks (when pain free) and

 - Complete a cognitive and mood/anxiety assessment via Zoom tele-video

-Each MRI would take ~70-90 minutes (including set up time); the Zoom tele-video would take ~1 hour and is completed from home.
+Each MRI would take up to 1.5 hours and is performed at the UVM MRI Research Center; the Zoom tele-video takes 1 hour and is completed from home.